FlexibleEngineCloud/ModelArts-Labs/README.md

 ### Train_inference Cases

 End-to-end data development, model development, model training, model deployment and release, model sharing (AI market) and other full-process artificial intelligence model development, and application practices In ModelArts.

+### Get Started on Flexible Engine ModelArts

+You can consult folder QuickStart for starting using ModelArts